Godalming Borough Hall, 3 Bridge St, Godalming GU7 1HY

 A professional comedy club in the heart of Godalming.

-Lineup includes: Steve Best, Susan Murray, Naomi Cooper and Don Biswas.
+Lineup includes: Steve Best, Karen Bailey, Naomi Cooper and Don Biswas.

 The Comedy Club will start at 8pm and will be made up of three sets with two intervals.